uanber/Atmos/README.md

 # Atmos

-Collection of scripts for atmospheric science
+Collection of scripts used atmospheric science